 The five partners are:

-The Greater Cambridge Partnership is the delivery body for Cambridge's City Deal, which is one of the largest of several city deal programmes taking place in the UK and brings key partners together to work with communities, businesses and industry leaders to support the continued growth of one of the world’s leading tourism and business destinations.
+It is the largest of several City Deal programmes taking place in the UK and brings key partners together to work with communities, businesses and industry leaders to support the continued growth of one of the world’s leading tourism and business destinations.

 The Greater Cambridge city region has achieved growth and success on an international scale, with an enviable status as a global hub of technology and innovation.

-The inward investment, brought by this has created jobs and prosperity in Greater Cambridge.
+The inward investment, brought by the ‘Cambridge Phenomenon’, has created jobs and prosperity in Greater Cambridge.

 Lives of millions of people around the world have been transformed through innovations originating from Cambridge, from cancer treating drugs to smart phones.

 Greater Cambridge is one of only a handful of city regions which contribute to the UK economy.
 Its success brings jobs and opportunities for the whole region and beyond and, when it succeeds, so does the whole of the UK.

 Add to this the city’s prominent position as a global tourist destination, steeped in history, and the area is seen as one of the most attractive to live in the UK.

 The Greater Cambridge City Deal aims to enable a new wave of innovation-led growth by investing in the infrastructure, housing and skills that will facilitate the continued growth of the Cambridge Phenomenon.
 It acknowledges the region’s strong track record of delivering growth and seeks to support those existing, and new, businesses in achieving their full potential.